-In addition to schools organized by CASC-OR and clubs, the Regional Chief Race Coach / Instructor may approve certain professionally organized race schools.
+In addition to schools organized by CASC-OR, organizations, and clubs, the Regional Chief Race Coach / Instructor may approve certain professionally organized race schools.
 Such approval will be based on the following:

-- a) a review of the schools current ASN Canada license; - b) a review of the curriculum of the school; - c) a review of the qualifications of the instructors at the school; - d) a review of the exam based on the CASC-OR Race Regulations.
+- a) a review of the curriculum of the school; - b) a review of the qualifications of the instructors at the school; - c) a review of the exam based on the CASC-OR Race Regulations.